cvclass-fun/pedestrian_detector_torch/README.md

 To install the dbcollection package do the following:

-- step 1: download the git repository to disk.
+- download the git repository to disk.
 ```
 git clone https://github.com/farrajota/dbcollection
 ```

-- step 2: install the Python module.
+- install the Python module.
 ```
 cd dbcollection/ && python setup.py install
 ```

-- step 3: install the Lua package.
+-  install the Lua package.
 ```
 cd APIs/lua && luarocks make
 ```